ayoisio/rnaseq-nf-gcp-demo/README.md

 # RNASeq Nextflow Demo on Google Cloud

-A proof-of-concept pair-end RNA-Seq pipeline managed by Nextflow using the Google Cloud Life Sciences API.
+A proof-of-concept paired-end RNA-Seq pipeline managed by Nextflow using the Google Cloud Life Sciences API.

 The steps of the pipeline are:
 1. Adapter and quality trimming with [Trim Galore](https://www.bioinformatics.babraham.ac.uk/projects/trim_galore/)